jpype-project/jpype/doc/userguide.rst

 If you do not want this optional feature, because eg. it depends on NumPy, you can opt it out in the installation process by passing *"--disable-numpy"* to *setup.py*.
-To opt out with pip you need to append the additional argument *"--install-option='--disable-numpy'*.
+To opt out with pip you need to append the additional argument *"--global-option='--disable-numpy'*.
 This possibility exists since version 0.5.6.

 Creating Java arrays from Python